szkrd/springald/README.md

 - use `trayIconSize: 'large'` if your tray supports hires icons
 - use `fixPosition` and `modifyResize` to fix window size problems
 - if the global `toggleKey` misbehaves, you will have to fall back to unix sockets
+- gnome/cinnamon:
+  - you can create a keyboard shortcut for a launcher, in the launcher use the full path to the shellscript (or if you symlinked it into `~/bin/springald` you will still need to use the full path: `/home/johndoe/bin/springald`)
+  - if you want only a toggle, then the launcher must first launch bash:
+    `bash -c 'echo toggle | socat UNIX:/tmp/springald.sock -'`

 ### TODO